sergiobuzzi/socioeconomic_pytrends_gdelt_project/README.md

     - Habits: Comida a domicilio, hacer deporte, yoga, meditación.
     - Improvement: Teletrabajo, videollamada, videoconferencia, cursos online.

-We have our reasons to not include keyword category within the code, in spite of it could be an accuracy improvement for keywords like "teams".
+- We have our reasons to not include keyword category within the code, in spite of it could be an accuracy improvement for keywords like "teams".

+- We are intentionally requesting all information from the same start date while end date varies with time, we believe this is the most accurate way of requesting from Google Trends due to how Google process the asked data.

 Why this folder has this structure can be found here: